GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Related Work

+\textbf{Automatic Attacks.} The art of constraining the size and shape of perturbations remains relatively unexplored.
+One approach to limit the perturbation size is to use a patch attack.
+Patch attacks were first proposed as a white-box technique that crafted small perturbation patches that could be added to any scene to cause a misclassification~\cite{patch}.
+Later work then explored patch attacks on object detection~\cite{lee2019physical,liu2018dpatch} and the soft-label setting~\cite{fawzi2016measuring,yang2020patchattack}, where the model output probabilities are available.
+Oftentimes, the patches are made robust to different spatial locations by optimizing over different patch locations.
+However, these approaches must run inferences over many locations and are stuck to static shapes.
+In contrast, we are able to efficiently generate arbitrarily shaped perturbations and do so with only hard-label access, where only the top-1 class prediction is known.

+Other work that limits the size of perturbation includes RP${}_2$~\cite{roadsigns17}, a physical white-box attack that designs adversarial stickers and the Carlini-Wagner (C\&W) $\ell_0$ attack~\cite{carlini2017towards}.
+RP${}_2$ introduces the notion of a \emph{mask} to limit the size of the perturbation.
+However, their process requires some manual experimentation based on the visual results of an $\ell_1$ approximation.
+The C\&W $\ell_0$ attack alternates between pixel removal and the C\&W $\ell_2$ attack to optimize an $\ell_0$, but is designed for digital white-box setting, failing to meet requirements 2 and 3.

-\textbf{Physical attacks on computer vision.} Existing work for robust physical perturbation attacks on computer vision focuses on the white-box setting.
+\textbf{Physical Attacks.} Existing work for robust physical perturbation attacks on image models remains in the \emph{white-box} setting.
 Examples include printing images of perturbed objects~\cite{kurakin2016adversarial}, modifying objects with stickers~\cite{roadsigns17,glasses}, and 3D printing perturbed objects~\cite{athalye2017synthesizing}.
-Such attacks typically optimize the expectation over a distribution of transformations, known as \textit{Expectation over Transformation (EOT)}~\cite{athalye2017synthesizing}.
-In this work, we describe this quantity as the \emph{survivability} of an attack.
-Additionally, some attacks introduce the notion of a mask that constrains the perturbation to small regions of the object~\cite{roadsigns17}.
+Such attacks typically optimize the expectation over a distribution of transformations, known as \textit{Expectation over Transformation (EoT)}~\cite{athalye2017synthesizing}.
+Such transformations model changes in viewing angle, distance, lighting, etc. In this work, we describe the expectation of attack success over such transformations as the \emph{\eotmetric} of an attack, approximated by measuring the attack success rate with some number of transformations.
+Some attacks also introduce the notion of a mask that constrains the perturbation to small regions of the object~\cite{roadsigns17}.
+However, existing work does not fully automatically generate suitable masks, and the mask is not jointly optimized with the noise.

-Formally, let $x$ be an input image, $v$ be an appropriate norm, $F$ be a classifier with model parameters $\theta$, $S$ be the perturbation space, $T$ be a distribution over transformations, $y_{adv}$ be the desired target label, and $M_x$ be a mask.
-Such a physical attack in the white-box setting can be formulated as the following optimization problem:

-All these existing methods rely on the availability of gradients from a white-box model to find perturbations that have high survivability under a range of physical transforms such as change of viewing angle, distance, and lighting.
-In contrast, we construct robust, physical attacks with only top-1 hard-label information, enabling us to attack real-world systems.
-We additionally find masks automatically, while existing work requires some manual effort to design suitable masks.
+In contrast, we automatically generate small masks to confine perturbations.
+We also extend our construction of such attacks to the black-box hard-label setting.